 Related Article: 7 Signs It’s Time For Pool Deck Renovation

 Sealing the Painted Pool Deck

 The remodeling process for a pool deck doesn’t end with painting.
 When the paint gets a chance to dry fully, it’s time for sealing.
 Sealants are clear coating products sprayed or rolled on at the very end of the process.
 These sealants protect the paint and the surface below it from the wear and tear caused by the elements.
 If you want to keep the painted deck protected, have this sealant reapplied regularly to maintain the layer.
 Don’t let the sun or water reach the paint, much less the concrete below if you want your remodeling efforts to last for years to come.
 There are a number of sealants to match the type of paint and the surface texture for the best possible results.

-GPS Pools is your reliable source for all the pool deck remodeling services you need, including concrete deck painting.
+GPS Pools is your reliable source for all the pool deck resurfacing and remodeling services you need, including concrete deck painting.
 Let us determine how much work your pool needs to look brand new.
 We can put together a custom package of upgrades for any budget and your design preferences.
-Contact our team of pool experts for a full overhaul to help keep your swimming space in a good place for years to come, including the deck around the water’s edge, regardless of the materials used to construct it.
+Contact our team of pool experts at one of our locations in New Tampa, Land O’Lakes, or Lutz for a full overhaul to help keep your swimming space in a good place for years to come, including the deck around the water’s edge, regardless of the materials used to construct it.